microsoft/PartnerResources/_docs/Skilling/Teams Academy/index.md

 ---

 # Microsoft Teams Academy

+> More coming soon!
+The Teams Academy is being updated.
+Please check regularly for updates.

 Welcome to the Microsoft Teams Academy, your comprehensive deep dive into everything Microsoft Teams!
 The Microsoft Teams Academy embraces a service-oriented organizational approach, making the deep and broad domain of Teams more easily consumable.